All Degrees Must Be Earned

 - Certificates and licenses.

-- Credit by examination (LEAP)
+- Credit by examination and ministry life experience (LEAP)

 - Workshops, seminars, training programs, counseling programs, AA programs